 Having poorly maintained or incomplete corporate/entity records is a classic way to put off purchasers (or their advisors).

-We’re talking about things like constitutions, member’s registers, director/member resolutions and share transfers.
+We’re talking about things like constitutions, registers of members, director/member resolutions and share transfers.
 Sometimes they are missing, maybe they were never signed.
 This can make purchasers uneasy, and it demonstrates bad business ‘housekeeping’.
 It leaves purchasers wondering what else hasn’t been properly documented.

 If you operate your business through a trust structure, then pay attention.
 Incomplete records are a common problem for businesses that involve trusts (especially unit trusts).
 A trust may hold some of the business assets or be the main operating entity.
 There is no central register for trusts like the ASIC register for companies, so trusts are only as good as their internal records.
 If the records are out of date or incomplete, the details of the current trustee or the recorded unit holdings may be altogether wrong.

-We suggest that you undertake an audit of your corporate/entity records for your business early.
-Certainly before putting your business up for sale.
+We suggest that you undertake an audit of your corporate/entity records for your business early and certainly before putting your business up for sale.
 This will give you time to locate and collate documents that already exist and to reconstruct missing documents as appropriate.

 2. Missing (or badly drafted) employment contracts

 For most businesses, your team represents a great deal of the value.
 In many cases, a purchaser is looking to ‘acquire the team’ rather than any particular physical asset.
 While a purchaser can go to one of many vendors to acquire an item of plant, or lease a premises, you are the only one who has assembled and trained your unique team.
 Yet we see so many vendors – probably more than half – try to sell their business without having comprehensive employment contracts in place.

 Even when there are contracts in place, they are often outdated, inadequate or just plain unlawful.
 There is no faster way to scare off a purchaser than having them think they are inheriting claims for unpaid employment entitlements or underpayments.